 As the name implies, the purpose of this project is to overhaul the game's progression.
 Essentially what I intend to create is a coherent modpack, with a sensible progression and a level of difficulty somewhere in between the stock game and Realism Overhaul.
+My target audience is players who are fairly experienced with the game and would like more of a challenge than the stock career game offers, but either don't like the extent to which RO changes things, or simply don't have the patience for RP-1.

 Complete tech tree structure rework.
 Current Stage